 ***Anyone over the age of 2 years old must wear a face covering at all times.

 ***Families must sit together, and social distance of 6 feet apart from other families/individuals.

 ***Please, no physical contact with others (hugging, hand shaking, etc. ).

 ***Please only come if you are comfortable with these guidelines.
 If you are sick in any way, we encourage you to please stay home.

 ***We will continue to live stream our services on Facebook for anyone who wishes to join in virtually.

 Everyone is welcome!
 Come join in together as we worship our Father in spirit and in truth!

 Online Services, Bible Classes, & Content

-Every Sunday morning at 10:30am we will be streaming a video of worhsip service live on our Facebook page, complete with prayers, singing, the Lord's Supper (so you can partake with us at home), and a sermon!
+Every Sunday morning at 10:30am we live stream a video of worhsip service on our Facebook page, complete with prayers, singing, the Lord's Supper (so you can partake with us at home), and a sermon!

-We will also have a Bible class live streamed on our Facebook page every Sunday evening at 5pm, and Wednesday evenings at 7pm.
+We also have a Bible class live streamed on our Facebook page every Sunday evening at 5pm, and Wednesday evening at 7pm.